mjh2901/mikehathaway.com/_posts/2023-09-09-cruise-day-bag.md

 My starting point is the bag.
 There is the perfect bag for everyone, and what I like differs from what you want.
 So here are the basics.
 I am sticking with something smaller than a backpack and larger than a purse.
 This bag is not intended to carry your clothing or a towel.
 If you need a towel or change of clothes, use a second bag just for that.
 If the bag is two large, it gets left because it's too much of a hassle, and if it is too small, it's stuffed and hard to find items in, or you wind up leaving things behind and regretting them later.

+Generally only one person in a group needs this bag, others can haul swimsuits, towels, cover ups, water shoes and whatever other clothing your excursion specifically needs.
+If the excursion is shopping or hiking everyone else should have their own hydration and phone/camera.
+My wife generally only caries a wallet off the ship and it goes in my bag.

 ![[Day Bag](https://www.amazon.com/Tactical-Military-Shoulder-Backpack-Everyday/dp/B0BRR6N3TY/ref=sr_1_7?crid=OM3HI3MS7KNR&keywords=tactical+diaper+bag&qid=1694400020&sprefix=tactical+diaper%2Caps%2C159&sr=8-7)]({{site.baseurl}}/assets/img/posts/travel/daybag.jpg)

 Whats in the bag

+({{site.baseurl}}/assets/img/posts/travel/tumbler.png)
 ## Hydration

 I carry a 26 oz Yeti Rambler with the straw cap.
 Its a little larger than a normal water bottle but once filled with ice stays cold all day.
 I like to fill mine completely with ice in the morning then add water right before stepping off the ship.
 I attach the bottle with a [Molle bottle holder](https://www.amazon.com/WICKTICK-Adjustable-Tactical-Outdoor-Backpack/dp/B0C4KM31CZ/ref=sr_1_54?crid=2MXY3HGIXG51Z&keywords=tactical%2Bbottle%2Bholder&qid=1694402561&sprefix=tactical%2Bbottle%2Bholder%2Caps%2C186&sr=8-54&th=1).